Blog

 Now imagine speaking a 7 second update and having the deal created automatically.
 The pipeline is correct.
 The close date is set.
 The contact is associated.
 You never opened HubSpot.

-This is an example of what Model Context Protocol servers make possible.
-They create a conversational layer between you and your business systems, letting you interact with tools like HubSpot through natural language instead of clicking through interfaces.
+That's what Model Context Protocol servers make possible.
+They put a conversational layer between you and your business systems so you can talk to tools like HubSpot in plain English instead of clicking through menus.

-Behind the Scenes
+Behind the scenes

 Think of MCP servers as translators.
 When you ask a question or give a command in plain English, the MCP layer converts that into the correct API calls for whatever system you're connecting to.
 The responses come back in readable form rather than raw data.

 With a standard API integration, you need to know the exact endpoint, the correct formatting, the required fields.
 You're writing code or at minimum configuring something technical.
-With MCP, you describe what you want in conversational language and the protocol handles the translation.
+With MCP, you describe what you want and the protocol handles the translation.

-The Model Context Protocol documentation provides a solid technical foundation if you want to understand the underlying architecture.
-The short version: MCP creates a standardized way for AI applications to connect with external data sources and tools.
+The Model Context Protocol documentation covers the technical architecture if you want to go deeper.
+The short version: MCP creates a standard way for AI applications to connect with external data sources and tools.
 Instead of each integration requiring custom code, platforms can publish MCP servers that any compatible AI interface can use.

 HubSpot recently released a bi-directional MCP server.
 This means you can both read data from HubSpot and write data back to it.
-You can ask questions like "show me all deals closing this month" and also give commands like "create a new deal with these details."
+You can ask "show me all deals closing this month" and also say "create a new deal with these details."

-Important note: Write access through HubSpot's MCP server is currently in beta.
+Worth noting: write access through HubSpot's MCP server is currently in beta.
 Your company or partner admin needs to opt in before you can create or update records through the connection.
 Read access works immediately once you connect.

-The Headless CRM Experience
+The headless CRM experience

 The term "headless" comes from software architecture, where you separate the interface from the underlying functionality.
 A headless CRM means you get the data management and pipeline tracking without being forced into the CRM's interface.

-For teams that spend their days in tools like Claude, Slack, or Notion, this is a welcome shift.
+For teams that spend their days in Claude, Slack, or Notion, this is welcome.
 Instead of context switching into HubSpot to update a deal, you update it from wherever you already are.
 The CRM becomes infrastructure rather than a destination.

 Here's an actual prompt that creates a complete deal record: